pepmartinez/keuss/docusaurus/docs/api/queue.md

 })
 ```

-Remvoes an element from a queue, by using the id returned at insertion time (backends supporting `remove` will return an in upon insertion).
+Removes an element from a queue, by using the id returned at insertion time (backends supporting `remove` will return an in upon insertion).
 A reserved element can not be removed, and will be considered as nonexistent

 the `res` param of the callback can take the following values:
 * `true` if all went ok and the element was removed